 several years.
 The yield, which moves inversely to the price of

-The latest selloff all but guarantees that this will be one
+The latest selloff will assure this will be one of the worst

-of the worst years ever for the Treasuries market, with the
+years ever for the Treasuries market, with the 10-year yield

 "As long as it happens slowly, it's not threatening for

 other markets.
 What markets don't want is a sharp move in either

 direction," said Quincy Krosby, market strategist at Prudential